nem0/LumixEngine/docs/meta.md

 # Structs

 `//@ struct` marks a plain data struct to be exposed to Lua.
-Unlike `//@ component_struct` (which defines ECS components), `//@ struct` is for standalone types used as function parameters or return values—such as raycast results or geometric primitives.
+Unlike `//@ component_struct` (which defines ECS components), `//@ struct` is for standalone types used as function parameters or return values-such as raycast results or geometric primitives.

 The struct must immediately follow on the next line.
 All fields are automatically parsed until the closing `}`.
 Each field must be on its own line with the format `Type name;`.
 Lines starting with `using` are skipped.
-No explicit `//@ property` marker is needed—all fields are exposed.
+No explicit `//@ property` marker is needed-all fields are exposed.

 **Difference from `//@ object`:** Use `//@ struct` for plain data containers (POD-like types with public fields, passed by value or as results).
 Use `//@ object` for service/interface types with methods that need to be called from Lua.
 Structs expose fields; objects expose functions.
 Structs are passed by value, objects are passed by reference.